georgeflanagin/anagrammatic/README.md

 ## What is in the Python files?

 `anagrammar.py` --- The main program.
+The core is a recursive function that implements Algorithm X.

 `dictbuilder.py` --- Converts a white-space delimited file of "words" to a pickle of a dict where the keys are integers and the values are tuples of the